lindenb/gazoduc-nf/README.md

 Warning: Some NF files use local configurations like `module`, `conda`, full paths to resources.
 Some workflows are missing an example, tests, etc...

+Warning: some NF use a custom java library under `lib/`.
+The NF workflow should be invoked with `nextflow run -lib /path/to/lib ... `

 ## Workflows